 Sabil-Kuttab of Rahman Katkhuda

 Heading northward, you’ll easily spot the Sabil-Kuttab of Rahman Katkhuda in the middle of the road.
-This is one was built by the Ottomans, who toppled the Mamluks in the 15th century.
+It was built by the Ottomans, who toppled the Mamluks in the 15th century.

 Under the Mamluk Sultanate, Egypt was a dominant power who exerted much political and cultural influence throughout the Arab world.
 But under Ottoman rule, Egypt reverted to an ordinary province as it had been under the Romans.